NICHD-BSPC/geo_prepper/README.rst

 in the first column and md5 hashes in the second column. `Here <templates/chipseq/md5hash.tsv>`_ is the ``md5hash.tsv`` created for the example ChIP-Seq data set mentioned above.

+**Note:** The md5 hashes of the example data are identical as it was run on empty test data.
+In practice, the hashes for each file will be unique.

 sample section
 ^^^^^^^^^^^^^^